MarkOfosu/MarkOfosu/README.md

 ### Hi there 👋

-I'm Mark, a code enthusiast and caffeine connoisseur.
-I love programming and spend most of my time writing code and exploring new technologies.
-When I'm not in front of my computer, you can find me participating in triathlons, attempting to run, bike, and swim my way through them.

-I'm always looking to enhance my skills and expand my knowledge of new technologies, and I welcome feedback and collaboration on any of my projects.
-When I'm not coding, you can find me sipping coffee, coaching swimmers, or exploring new hiking trails.

-Thanks for visiting my GitHub page!
+Hello, I'm Mark!

+As a passionate code enthusiast and self-proclaimed caffeine connoisseur, I immerse myself in the world of programming, constantly honing my skills in Node.js, Express.js, JaveScript, TypeScript, React, HTML, and CSS.

+Beyond the screen, I channel my energy into triathlons, embracing the challenge of running, biking, and swimming.
+These experiences not only keep me physically active but also sharpen my focus and resilience – qualities I bring to every project I undertake.

+In my professional journey, I've embraced a variety of roles that have allowed me to blend creativity with technical prowess.
+Whether it's developing intuitive user interfaces or crafting efficient backend solutions, I strive to deliver excellence in every line of code.

+I'm always eager to expand my technological horizons and collaborate with others who share my passion for innovation.
+If you're looking for a dynamic developer who thrives in fast-paced environments and brings a unique blend of skills and enthusiasm to the table, let's connect!

+Thanks for stopping by my GitHub page, and I look forward to the opportunity to collaborate and grow together in this exciting field of technology!
 <!--
 [Project 1 - Best-Clothing- 60% complete](https://best-clothing.netlify.app/)